-Pukekohe Park Raceway near Auckland has more than 50 years of action under its belt, during which time it has become the spiritual home of New Zealand motor racing.
+Pukekohe Park Raceway near Auckland had more than 50 years of action under its belt, during which time it became the spiritual home of New Zealand motor racing.

 Largely flat, the track boasts a series of fast corners and a curving back straight leading to a tight hairpin, which has been the scene of plenty of overtaking action over the years.
 The first iteration however featured an additional loop which caused drivers and riders to turn sharp left down a short straight, before heading through a hairpin and doubling back on themselves to rejoin the main circuit.

 The early years were dominated by the annual visit of the European stars for the winter Tasman Series.
 The likes of Graham Hill, Jackie Stewart, Jim Clarke and Stirling Moss would thrill local crowds in powerful single seaters – effectively contemporary Grand Prix cars powered by the previous generation of 2.5 litre F1 engines.